fenago/ernesto-spark-databricks/Lab_2.md

 `Boolean` | 1 bit
 `String` | Dynamic

-Type `scala` in your terminal and you will be prompted with a Scala prompt.

-`scala`

 **Step 1:** Let us now look into more data types as discussed in Data Types in Scala section and see how we can create them.